lesept777/MLP-for-ESP32/README.md

 Net.setMaxError (0.3f);
 ```
 * `Net.begin (0.8f)` --> Divide the dataset as 80% training and 20% testing
-* Net.initLearn defines the values of: the momentum, the learning rate, the gain of the sigmoid activation function, and the change rate of the learning rate.
+* `Net.initLearn` defines the values of: the momentum, the learning rate, the gain of the sigmoid activation function, and the change rate of the learning rate.
-* Net.setMaxError set the objective output testing error to stop the training phase.
+* `Net.setMaxError` sets the objective output testing error to stop the training phase.

 Other options are available (see the examples).

 # Run the training phase
-The training phase is merely the optimization of the weights of the network to better fit the output of the network and the output of the dataset.
+The training phase is merely the optimization of the weights to better fit the output of the network and the output of the dataset.

 A heuristics is used for optimization, based on the error backpropagation process.
 Various options can be set for the heuristics.